-- 1. A part-time employee is one who is hired to work less than forty (40) hours in a work week.
+1. A part-time employee is one who is hired to work less than forty (40) hours in a work week.
 A temporary employee is one employed on a special project for a period of no more than six (6) months, except in cases where a temporary employee is hired to replace an employee on leave, then temporary employment shall be for the duration of the leave.
-When temporary employees are hired, the Union shall be notified of the temporary or special projects that require such hiring and the anticipated duration of such projects. - (a) Except by mutual agreement, part-time employees will not be scheduled to work more than five (5) days in a work week. - (b) Part-time employees may decline work days outside of their posted schedule. - (c) The provisions of Article XII, Hours of Work and Overtime, with regard to overtime pay for work on a sixth (6th) or seventh (7th) day and work outside of posted schedules do not apply to part-time employees. - (d) Hours worked by a part-time employee in a week may increase to forty (40) or more hours or decrease based on business needs without changing the employee's part-time status, except as noted in Section 3 of this Article. - 2.
-The Employer may use individuals from temporary agencies or other labor pools based upon the following conditions: - (a) If these individuals are used for more than two weeks, the Employer shall notify the Guild. - (b) The use of these individuals may not exceed six (6) weeks in duration without mutual consent of the Employer and Guild. - (c) These individuals may not be used to avoid the hiring of Guild-covered employees. - 3.
-Part-time or temporary employees shall not be employed where, in effect, such employment would eliminate or displace a full-time employee.
+When temporary employees are hired, the Union shall be notified of the temporary or special projects that require such hiring and the anticipated duration of such projects.

+(a) Except by mutual agreement, part-time employees will not be scheduled to work more than five (5) days in a work week.

+(b) Part-time employees may decline work days outside of their posted schedule.

+(c) The provisions of Article XII, Hours of Work and Overtime, with regard to overtime pay for work on a sixth (6th) or seventh (7th) day and work outside of posted schedules do not apply to part-time employees.

+(d) Hours worked by a part-time employee in a week may increase to forty (40) or more hours or decrease based on business needs without changing the employee's part-time status, except as noted in Section 3 of this Article.

+2. The Employer may use individuals from temporary agencies or other labor pools based upon the following conditions:

+(a) If these individuals are used for more than two weeks, the Employer shall notify the Guild.

+(b) The use of these individuals may not exceed six (6) weeks in duration without mutual consent of the Employer and Guild.

+(c) These individuals may not be used to avoid the hiring of Guild-covered employees.

+3. Part-time or temporary employees shall not be employed where, in effect, such employment would eliminate or displace a full-time employee.
 In cases where the duties of part-time employee(s) can be consolidated into a full-time position as described in Article XII, Hours of Work and Overtime, Sections 1 or 2, a full-time position shall be created, provided the part-time positions have met the definitions of Article XII, Hours of Work and Overtime, Sections 1 or 2 for at least the previous six (6) continuous months.
-With the mutual agreement of the Employer and Union, full-time positions can be restructured to accommodate employee requests for flexible work schedules or job-sharing. - 4.
-Part-time employees shall receive all the benefits and are covered by all provisions of this contract except as limited in this contract.
-Temporary employees shall receive all the benefits and are covered by all provisions of this contract, except those outlined in Article XVIII, Military Service. - 5.
-Part-time employees will be paid an hourly wage rate specified for full-time classifications.
-Part-time employees shall move into the next higher wage step when the employee has worked the number of full-time equivalent hours for the next pay step. - 6.
-Vacation credit for part-time and temporary employees shall accrue in proportion to total hours worked; however, part-time employees who terminate employment within the first six (6) months of their employment shall not receive payment for accrued vacation credits upon termination. - 7.
-Part-time employees will be given preference ahead of new part-time or temporary employees for work on holiday or vacation relief assignments normally performed by full-time employees.
+With the mutual agreement of the Employer and Union, full-time positions can be restructured to accommodate employee requests for flexible work schedules or job-sharing.

+4. Part-time employees shall receive all the benefits and are covered by all provisions of this contract except as limited in this contract.
+Temporary employees shall receive all the benefits and are covered by all provisions of this contract, except those outlined in Article XVIII, Military Service.

+5. Part-time employees will be paid an hourly wage rate specified for full-time classifications.
+Part-time employees shall move into the next higher wage step when the employee has worked the number of full-time equivalent hours for the next pay step.

+6. Vacation credit for part-time and temporary employees shall accrue in proportion to total hours worked; however, part-time employees who terminate employment within the first six (6) months of their employment shall not receive payment for accrued vacation credits upon termination.

+7. Part-time employees will be given preference ahead of new part-time or temporary employees for work on holiday or vacation relief assignments normally performed by full-time employees.
 At the conclusion of such relief assignments, they will be returned to their former position as part-time employees.

-ARTICLE XIX-A COMMUNITY PUBLICATIONS (YOURHUB)

-Except as specified in the following paragraphs, the collective bargaining agreement between the Employer and the Guild shall apply to the employment of Community Publications Department staff members.
-In the event of any contradiction between the collective bargaining agreement between the parties and this Community Publishing Article, this Article shall govern.

-- 1. Community Publications Editors may perform any and all work normally performed by bargaining unit employees working in the Community Publications Department to the extent necessary to meet deadlines or otherwise replicate a weekly newspaper operation. - 2.
-Transfers and Promotions.
-Bargaining unit employees in the Community Publications Department may apply for vacant daily edition positions and shall be given first consideration for the position.
-If chosen for any daily editions position, the employee shall be granted one year of experience for all service in the Community Publications Department, and shall be paid not less than the 2nd year scale. - 3.
-Hours and Overtime.
-The 40-hour weekly schedule of full-time employees may include a 10-hour shift on the day that sections are completed and transmitted to the production departments, and a 6-hour shift on another day of the work week.
-The 4-day 40-hour week permitted under Article XII of the collective bargaining agreement shall be at the Employers discretion and shall not require mutual agreement; it is understood that schedules will not alternate unreasonably between five 8-hour shifts and four 10-hour shifts. - 4.
-Wages.
-The wage scale for Community Journalist is listed under classification 19 in Article XX, Wages. - 5.
-Higher Classification Pay.
-Community Journalists shall be paid at Entry Level Scale for daily journalists when assigned to perform more than nominal work for the daily edition or assigned a story that is only for the daily edition, but shall not be entitled to additional compensation if any part of the work product for YourHub is published in another Denver Post product.
-A story or photo produced for YourHub may also be used by The Post online or in print. - 6.
-Discontinuation.
-If the Employer discontinues its community publications for any reason, the employment of employees of the Community Publications Department covered by this Agreement may be terminated by the Employer without cause.
-In this event, claims filed by terminated employees of Colorado Unemployment Compensation will not be challenged by the Employer.